Solar Incentive Changes in 2026: What Wisconsin Homeowners Can Do Now

 What it does mean is that homeowners should be more skeptical of anyone selling a “workaround” as though nothing has changed.

-Some companies are trying to recreate part of that lost value through leases, PPAs, or other third-party ownership structures.
 The pitch usually goes something like this: the company owns the system, captures commercial tax benefits and depreciation, then passes some of the savings through to the homeowner through lower monthly payments.

 That can sound attractive.
 It can also be a bad deal.